-Portable or emergency scans should be restricted to the region of clinical concern and related organs.
-Repeat scans done within 3 months of a prior complete abdominal ultrasound in our department: the scan should be restricted to the region of clinical concern and related organs, as well as follow-up of abnormalities seen on prior scan.

-Scans requested within 1 month of a CT or MR to clarify a question raised on abdominal CT or MR: the scan should be restricted to the region of clinical concern and related organs.
+- Inpatient emergency ultrasounds at night and on weekends should be restricted to the region of clinical concern and related organs. - Repeat scans done within 3 months of a prior complete abdominal ultrasound in our department: the scan should be restricted to the region of clinical concern and related organs, as well as follow-up of abnormalities seen on prior scan. - Scans requested within 1 month of a CT or MR to clarify a question raised on abdominal CT or MR: the scan should be restricted to the region of clinical concern and related organs.